 The Audit Act was amended in 2017 and stipulates that the Ministry of Finance (MoF) is responsible for setting initial professional development (IPD) requirements and continuous professional development (CPD) requirements for certified auditors.
 The CAC, subject to MoF oversight, is empowered to conduct CPD trainings and provide IPD training courses for candidates preparing to take the audit examinations.
 CAC is also given the authority to conduct the audit examinations.
 With respect to the IPD and CPD requirements set in the amended Audit Act of 2017, CAC conducted an assessment against IES and reports that the revised IES 1–7 have been adopted, while CAC is in the process of incorporating IES 8 in its 2019 CPD program for its members.

-With the legislative amendments now effective, at present, CAC’s responsibility is to offer preparatory courses for candidates seeking to take the exam administered by the MoF.
+With the legislative amendments now effective, at present, CAC’s responsibility is to offer preparatory courses for candidates seeking to take the audit exam under supervision of the MoF.
 CAC reports that it will use this opportunity to ensure that the designed program will be in line with IES based on its past experience in incorporating the IES into its IPD requirements for auditors which included exams and practical experience.
 The CAC had already launched activities to create the appropriate structure and content of the syllabus by signing a memorandum of understanding with the Association of Chartered Certified Accountants (ACCA) in 2014.
 However, the implementation of the plan has been delayed due to activities surrounding the implementation of the EU Audit Reform.

 With regards to CPD, CAC continues to administer its program to its members.
 Since 2013, CAC has been providing workshops for its members on a wide range of topics including the implementation of ISQC 1, ISA, and IFRS, as well as seminars on topics of interest for certified auditors.
 CAC reports that it has updated its CPD program for 2019 in accordance with the new Audit Law.